Entering today’s Division I National Letter of Intent signing deadline, some talented high school seniors remain unsigned.

 “To this day, I still haven’t talked to the new head coach,” he said.
 “It’s been kind of weird.”

+While Duquesne has seemingly fallen off, the Arizona State Sun Devils have emerged.
 Walker III officially visited Arizona State on April 22 and met head coach Bobby Hurley.
 His experience was memorable.

 “You can just sense the greatness,” he said of the former Duke star.
 “He’s a really cool dude.
 Honestly, he kept it a hundred the whole time.
 You can tell he knows what he’s doing.”

 South Carolina, fresh off a Final Four appearance, also has shown interest as the Gamecocks made a home visit.
-Although head coach Frank Martin was unable to attend, the appearance was noteworthy for Walker III.
+Although head coach Frank Martin was unable to attend, the visit was noteworthy for Walker III.

 “The associate head coach came out,” he said.
 “That was great, just knowing that they even knew who I was.”

-Now in the home stretch of his recruitment, Walker III says a few factors will play a role in his decision.
+In the home stretch of his recruitment, Walker III says a few factors will play a role in his decision.

 “How much they put into their players in their program.
-How much they show love and really go to bat for their players,” said Walker III of qualities he looks for in a coaching staff.
+How much they show love and really go to bat for their players,” said Walker III of qualities he considers in a coaching staff.
 “I always look at who has come in at my size and how they ended up over four years.”